grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The controls to the sub were aligned with and partially inside of the sail.
 Hemi noted that the controls were arranged airplane-style: with a single yoke that controlled both the angle and direction of the boat, a pretty sophisticated system for a hand-built machine.

 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright in the sail, Hemi still had to crouch a bit.
 Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section.
-More were arranges behind the controls in about the middle of the boat.
+More were arranged behind the controls located about the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
-There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so they could get past the crates.
+There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so there was enough room to pass the crates.

 "Y'all woke me from a nap with the ship-to-ship call.
 That's why I didn't see ya earlier.
-I suppose you want to see the engines and batteries and whatnot?
+I suppose you want to see the fuckin' engines and batteries and whatnot?
 They're toward the back."
 Shakes reached into his denim vest and withdrew a leather pouch.
-He pinched some dried leaves from it and stuffed them into his cheek and began masticating them slowly.
+He pinched some dried leaves from it and stuffed them into his cheek and masticated them slowly.

 [//]: # (Shakes chews coca leaves --- he got into them building sub on the coffee farm in the mountains.)

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small boat."

 "Took the fuckin' thing out of a tractor that had been rusting broken down in a field for years on the coffee farm.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
-Direct-drive to the prop, none of that electric-motor shit."
+Direct-drive to the prop, so it's a genuine boat engine, not just a glorified generator to power an electric motor."

 The configuration was obvious to Hemi.
 The grease-covered steel drive shaft came straight out the back end of the diesel running along the center-line of the boat and out through the stern, like an egg on its side, pierced by a needle.

 "But you said it's got batteries too, the boat can swim underwater?"

-"Ya, the direct-shaft--drive means I've gotta have a transmission of course, and I worked with a mechanical genius on the coffee farm to build this fancy-ass transmission that I can switch over to that electric motor to drive.
+"Ya, the direct-shaft--drive means I've gotta have a transmission of course, and I worked with a fuckin' mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
 It's a fucking grind though, I try to avoid it, 'cept in emergencies.
 I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
-And the electric motor is small --- it's fuckin' slow; though silent as a submerged graveyard."
+And the electric motor is small --- it's fuckin' slow; though silent as a sunken fuckin' graveyard."

 "It is the finest piece of mountain-top engineering I've ever seen on the sea."
-Said Hemi.
+Said Hemi, honestly.

 Shakes grinned.

 "And the batteries?"

 "Batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them, as they do right now, if that helps somehow.
-Obviously not enough to power your giant tub over there."
+Obviously not enough juice to power your giant fuckin' tub over there."

 "No, not nearly.
 How much fuel do you have?"